Many Canadians are wondering where they can travel right now, should they choose to do so.

 Canadians were put back on the list of approved third-party countries to enter Italy on May 16, 2021.

-As of June 21, Canadians can enter Italy for tourism by providing just ONE of the following:
+As of June 21, Canadians can enter Italy for tourism by providing TWO of the following:

 - Proof of recent recovery within 180 days